linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/UBS.md

 ---
-parent_directory:
 title: "Fundamental Analytics Base Rates: an Outside View on Analyst Forecasts"
-tags:
-aliases:
-parent_folder: Class 9-Bailouts and Bank Failures
+parent_directory: "Class 9-Bailouts and Bank Failures"
-subfolder:
-key_concepts:
+formatted: 2025-12-21 05:30:00 AM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
+primary_tags:
+   - analyst forecast bias
+   - base rates methodology
+   - forecasting psychology
+secondary_tags:
+   - mean reversion analysis
+   - profitability decomposition
+   - cross-sectional base rates
+   - time-series base rates
+   - inside vs outside view
+   - quant fundamental integration
+   - return on capital analysis
 cssclasses: academia
-linter-yaml-title-alias: "Fundamental Analytics Base Rates: an Outside View on Analyst Forecasts"
 ---

 # Fundamental Analytics Base Rates: an Outside View on Analyst Forecasts

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/8bc390e3-b2d5-4db7-a81a-c2da367580c1/110a7cd5759143816e32320070f1c4cf93799b4367d08bc920156179ec5f945d.jpg)

-# Active equity investing relies on forecasts
+## Active equity investing relies on forecasts

 Fundamental equity analysis requires forecasts.
 The short-term "trading" approach requires accurate non-consensus forecasts of EPS or other near-term catalysts.
 The longer-term "investing" approach requires forecasts of the entire growth path of the drivers of intrinsic value.
 Company and industry expertise are essential for both.

-# Even forecasts made by industry experts are prone to bias
+## Even forecasts made by industry experts are prone to bias

 Over the years, leading psychologists have documented with remarkable consistency a number of biases to which human-made forecasts are prone.
 One of these is the tendency of forecasters to ignore the a priori likelihood of outcomes based on simple statistics – the so-called "base rates".
 Another is to overlook the statistical reality that many of the metrics we need to forecast "revert to the mean" over time.

-# Quant augments Fundamental
+## Quant augments Fundamental

 We argue that the forecast accuracy of fundamental analysts can benefit greatly from a modest injection of quant perspective.
 We introduce the concept of base rates and discuss how a context-agnostic, data-driven "outside view" can act as a simple sanity check on the industry expert's situation-specific "inside view".
 Quant and Fundamental don't have to be two completely separate paradigms - they can augment each other.

-# What we cover in this report
+## What we cover in this report

 After discussing some prominent examples of forecast bias, we revisit the framework that governs fundamental value creation to identify the value drivers of interest.
 We then illustrate the calculation of various base rates for these drivers and offer guidance on how analysts can combine the inside and outside views.
 We conclude with a brief discussion of the research that shows analysts still dominate algorithms when it comes to forecasting, arguing nonetheless that they should pay more attention to base rates.

-# Equities
+## Equities

 Global